 \subsection{The construction}

-A tipsy Tyche takes a random walk not on the natural numbers but on an infinite complete binary tree (or rather, on the countable disjoint union of copies of this tree).
-Her initial position $W_0$ is specified by a probability distribution $\pi$ on $I=\{0\}\cup\{2^k\mid k\in\zz\}$.
-Once her starting point is decided, her walk constructs a random binary number, that is, determines the value of a random variable
+This time, we take a random walk not on the natural numbers but on an infinite complete binary tree (or rather, on the countable disjoint union of copies of this tree).
+The initial position $W_0$ of the walk is specified by a probability distribution $\pi$ on $I=\{0\}\cup\{2^k\mid k\in\zz\}$.
+Once the starting point is decided, the walk constructs a random binary number, that is, determines the value of a random variable

 where $\{W_i\}_{i\in\nn}$ are independent, as follows.
-After $i$ steps, Tyche's position is on the $i$th level of the tree.
-She descends to the level below by taking either the left branch (with probability $p_{i+1}$), in which case $W_{i+1}=0$, or the right branch (with probability $q_{i+1}=1-p_{i+1}$), in which case $W_{i+1}=1$.
+After $i$ steps, our position is on the $i$th level of the tree.
+We descend to the level below by taking either the left branch (with probability $p_{i+1}$), in which case $W_{i+1}=0$, or the right branch (with probability $q_{i+1}=1-p_{i+1}$), in which case $W_{i+1}=1$.
 Just as in (\ref{eqn:tm}), the transition probabilities can be encoded by a matrix $\Pi$.